Installing the Certificate Authority to Apple iOS devices to resolve certificate warnings when browsing.

 At the time of writing, it is not recommend using the Chrome browser on iOS with HTTPS Inspection enabled for this reason.
 Users will still see certificate validation errors for blocked HTTPS websites, however this does not affect their ability to browse the web.

-Alternatively, our HTTPS Interception article provides another means of installing the certificate by having the user do it themselves without your assistance, see our other knowledge base article, Stop the MITM Attack Warning When My Users are Using BYOD.
+Alternatively, to see another means of installing the certificate by having the user do it themselves without your assistance, see our other knowledge base article, Stop the MITM Attack Warning When My Users are Using BYOD.